juanvico/articles/frontend-test.md

 So this architecture works perfectly with a backend perspective.
 But when it comes to frontend architecture, maybe we should consider some other things.

 For example; When it comes to **Static** tests, these work perfectly well considering both; backend and frontend.
-We can have a TS project with some fantastic ESlint, and so on, or even have PropTypes to avoid having bugs from the beginning.
+We can have a TS project with some fantastic TSlint, and so on, or even have PropTypes to avoid having bugs from the beginning.
 But when we are talking about **Unit** tests, we can ask ourselves some questions:

 - Are they as effective as they are at the backend?
 - Do we want to tests isolated components?

 What I'm trying to point out here is that the isolated testing component turns up being pointless.
-I am not saying that Unit tests are not necessary.
+I am not saying that Unit tests are't necessary.
 Indeed, they are significant, but we need to be sure **what to tests**.
 We don't want to be testing things that don't give us any confidence in the correctitude of our code.
-Usually, when it comes to components, we would want to test a whole Home screen or a carousel; that when we click on the button, it switches to the next slide.
+Usually, when it comes to components, we would want to test a whole Home screen or a Carousel; that when we click on the button, it switches to the next slide.
 In this case, testing separated the button with the carousel is pointless because I want them working as a unit.
-So perhaps we need to modify a little bit the pyramid that we stole from the backend testing suite.
+So should have a different pespective for the pyramid that we stole from the backend testing suite.

-Let me introduce you to the ...

 ### TESTING TROPHY!! 🏆

 ![Testing pyramids-Page-2](https://user-images.githubusercontent.com/19891817/116492034-a81a5180-a871-11eb-9dbc-f443295e77b9.png)

-Here we could notice that **static** testing is still a big part of the frontend testing.
+Here we notice that **static** testing is still a big part of the frontend testing.
-But then, we could see that **Unit** testing, although they **EXISTS!** but the are not in a massive amount as they were at the pyramid diagram.
+When it comes to **Unit** testing, they **EXISTS!**; but, not in a massive amount as they were at the pyramid diagram.
-And then, we have **Integration** test as the winner of the tests 😂.
+**Integration** test is the winner of the tests 😂.
 (We will come back to this part later on.)
 And last but not least.
 We have **E2E** tests as necessary tests, but we all know that they aren't going to be as much as the integrations tests.

 ## Testing best practices